To go to previous: http://thatblessedhope.ucoz.com/index/0-44

 prophecy that these 70 year-weeks are divided in three parts.
 Seven times seven

-(49 years) are to go by till the commanded rebuilding and restoration of Jerusalem should be accomplished.
+(49 years) are to go by till the commanded rebuilding and restoration of

 THE WARS OF THE PTOLEMIES